-A dedicated humidifier for the flight crew rest facility is required to achieve an environment conducive to recuperative sleep.
+A dedicated humidifier in the flight crew rest facility is a requirement to obtain an environment conducive to recuperative sleep.

 The crew rest comparment humidifier is standard equipment in a crew rest on the Boeing 787 and stand alone option (SFE) on Airbus A350 and Boeing 777X.

-Crew rests in aircraft without humidification have an extremely dehydrating environment that significantly impacy sleep quality and increases risk to contract an infectous deceases.
+Crew rest compartments in aircraft without humidification have an extremely dehydrating environment that significantly impact sleep quality and increases risk to contract an infectious deceases.

 With air humidity at comfort and wellness level, pilots and crew can get more efficient rest, feeling more balanced and restored.
 It also reduces risk of fatigue and shortens recovery duration after a long-haul flight.
-Furtermore, the immune system benefits from a humiidity level restored to our operational and functional range; due to better rest and lowered impact from dehydration on mocous membranes.
+Furthermore, the immune system benefits from a humidity level restored to our operational and functional range; due to better rest and lowered impact from dehydration on mucous membranes.

 Our technology debuted on the A380.
 The first aircraft that entered into service in 2007 with Singapore Airlines had a humidifier in each of the two crew rest compartments.